Workforce Innovation & Opportunity Act

 Eligible Training Providers

-Programs in basic skill training, basic computer software training, training in quality practices and general preparatory services are exempt from these requirements.
+Programs in basic skills training, basic computer software training, training in quality practices and general preparatory services are exempt from these requirements.
 WIOA participants will be able to access these services in accordance with federal and state program guidelines.
 WIOA participants should work closely with their career planner in identifying appropriate training options and in selecting appropriate training programs.

 List of WIOA Eligible Providers and Programs